instedd/oasis/README.md

 docker-compose run --rm api python database/seed.py
 ```

 To add seed data or modify existing one, apply changes in `<entity>.json` file for the target entity in aforementioned `/backend/database/seed_data` directory.
+Make sure that the script uses the data you are
+interested in, by checking the "files to be imported" at the top of the script.

 ## Building & deploying